yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/teams.md

 ## Connect your Teams app with YM bot

-Go to yellow messenger MS Team channel and fill those Client ID and Client Secret, now you are ready to use MS team with Yellow Messenger bot.
+Go to Yellow.ai MS Team channel and fill those Client ID and Client Secret, now you are ready to use MS team with Yellow.ai bot.
 Test by sending a message using app.sendTextMessage() .

 ![](https://lh3.googleusercontent.com/2jujF7XExhGEP22XK_5yJxjK9GWgh71Bg_VCzE1sznz3mTid006WnHFSzJGucZTr6_-5eP_FVBmgvm_KWyBDSr1vCyVYGSsmOPxRZ155fwPS46bLBsublaOaWlDF_GKlgJTz2c3-)